Multi-Level Strategic Classification: Incentivizing Improvement through Promotion and Relegation Dynamics: The Agent's Optimal Strategy in the Two-Level Case

 \section{The Agent's Optimal Strategy in the Two-Level Case}

-In this section, we characterize the agent's optimal \emph{long-term} strategy in \Cref{eq:agent-problem} in the special case of $L=2$.
-Since $\mu_1\equiv 0$, the agent can never drop below level 1 by design.
-It essentially interacts repeatedly with a single classifier defined by the threshold $\mu_2$.
-Without loss of generality, we will write $\mu\equiv \mu_2$ in this section.
-The agent strategy developed here is the (Markov) optimal strategy, which is independent of the initial state $(l_0,x_0)$ of the agent.
+In this section, we characterize the agent's optimal strategy in \Cref{eq:agent-problem} for $L=2$, writing $\mu\equiv\mu_2$.
+Since $\mu_1\equiv0$, the agent interacts repeatedly with a single classifier at threshold $\mu$; the optimal Markov strategy is independent of $(l_0, x_0)$.
+Beyond capturing the one-classifier sub-case, this two-level analysis is the mathematical backbone of \Cref{thm:greedy_alg} (each greedy step reduces to a two-level subproblem) and can also be interpreted as a bounded-rationality model in which the agent plans one step ahead.